Mharbulous/Paginator/docs/paginator-architecture.md

     * `_clearPaginationHelpers()`: Removes all temporary elements (e.g., `.pgntr-page-break-spacer`) from the `pgntr-ink-layer`.
     * `_calculateAndRenderPageCards()`: Measures content height in the `pgntr-ink-layer`, determines the number of required visual pages, adds/removes `.pgntr-page-card` elements in the `pgntr-paper-layer`, and calculates the precise top/bottom boundaries for the content area of each visual page.
     * `_getBreakableElements()`: Queries the `pgntr-ink-layer` for all elements with the `.breakable` class, then sorts them by their document order.
 Includes the sentinel breakable element at the end of the ink layer.
     * `_processBreakableElements()`: Iterates through sorted breakable elements.
-For each, calculates its block height and determines if it overflows the current visual page.
+For each, calculates its block height (e.g., using element.getBoundingClientRect().height) and determines if it overflows the current visual page.
 If so, calculates and inserts a `.pgntr-page-break-spacer`.
+It should be noted that if an element marked as .breakable is itself taller than a single page and cannot be internally broken down further (e.g., a very large image), Paginator will not attempt to split it.
+The 'degradation' of such content (e.g., overflow, clipping) will depend on browser behavior and any explicit styling applied by the developer.
     * `_insertPageBreakBeforeElement()`: Creates and inserts a spacer element (`div`) before a given breakable element.
 Adds print-specific `break-before: page;` style to the actual element being pushed.
-    * `_ensureSentinelBreakableExists()`: Ensures a zero-height `.breakable` element is present as the last child of the `pgntr-ink-layer` to aid in calculating the height of the final content block.
+    * `_ensureSentinelBreakableExists()`: Ensures a zero-height `.breakable` element is present as the last child of the `pgntr-ink-layer`.
+This sentinel is crucial to aid in accurately calculating the height of the final content block on the last page and ensuring that all content is correctly processed by the pagination logic.
     * `destroy()`: Public method to clean up the Paginator instance (disconnects observers, removes event listeners, clears helpers).
 * **Utility Methods:** Internal helpers for DOM measurements, unit conversions, console logging.
 * **State Management:** Internal properties like `isUpdating`, `userHasScrolledRecently` (or `lastScrollTime`), `options`.